 How much do they cost?

-For direct comparison, Prime Video is $8.99 a month. or $12.99 if you want to bundle it with a full Amazon Prime membership.
+For direct comparison, Prime Video is £5.99 a month. or £7.99 if you want to bundle it with a full Amazon Prime membership.
 Benefits include next-day delivery on millions of items and access to two million songs on Prime Music.
-In the UK, this is £5.99 on its own or £7.99 with all the other Prime benefits.
+In the US, this is $8.99 on its own or $12.99 with all the other Prime benefits.

 Discounts are available on both sides of the pond if you have validated student status.